charmoniumQ/thesis/prelim_text/README.md

 : Workflow failure reasons {#tbl:wf-failures}

+**Conclusion:** we learn that while workflows, containers, and package managers are useful, errors can still persist in their use.
+For example, the workflows may refer to Singularity images that no longer exist.
+We learn that missing input data is a the most common error cause, so any approach attempting to improve automatic reproducibility should address that.

-## Literature review and evaluation of record/replay tools
+## Review of system-level provenance tracers tools

+This section summarizes "Samuel Grayson, Faustino Aguilar, Reed Milewicz, Daniel S. Katz, and Darko Marinov.
+2024. _A benchmark suite and performance analysis of user-space provenance collectors_.
+In Proceedings of the 2nd ACM Conference on Reproducibility and Replicability (ACM REP '24).
+Association for Computing Machinery, New York, NY, USA, 85–95. <https://doi.org/10.1145/3641525.3663627>"

 We executed a rapid literature review to systematically search for system-level provenance collectors in prior literature [@graysonBenchmarkSuitePerformance2024].
 We arrived at a list of 45, and then:

-- Selected only thsoe that worked for Linux (39).
+- Selected only those that worked for Linux (39).
 - From those, selected those which did not use VMs (37).
 - From those, selected those which did not require source-code recompilation (35).
 - From those, selected those which did not require special hardware (31).
 - From those, selected those which had source code available (20).
 - From those, selected those which did not require a custom kernel (15).
 - From those, attempted to reproduce 10.
-- From those, selected those which successfully completed all of the benchmarks (5): ReproZip, strace, fsatrace, CARE, and RR.
+- From those, selected those which successfully completed all of the benchmarks (5): ReproZip, strace, fsatrace, CARE, and RR-debugger.

+Note that RR-debugger, strace, fsatrace, and CARE are not true system-level provenance collectors, because they do not export a provenance graph.
+RR-debugger and CARE allow automatic replay of the recording, while strace and fsatrace do not; the latter two are strictly "informational".
+In the interest of having a more complete benchmark set, we cast a wide net and include these provenance-adjacent projects.

 Unfortunately, there is no standard set of benchmarks used to evaluate system-level provenance tracers.
 Therefore, we also extracted all of the benchmarks used in any work returned by this search ([@tbl:bmarks]).